Alfred Hugenberg: The politics of polarization

+Opposition to the Young Plan and work with the Nazis

 Hugenberg had a grand strategy to bring down "the System" as enemies of the Weimar Republic always called it.
 Hugenberg believed in the politics of polarization under which German politics were to be divided into two blocs, the right-wing "national" bloc whose leader he envisioned as himself and the Marxist left consisting of the Social Democrats and the Communists.
-As part of strategy of polarization, Hugenberg intended to seize upon wedge issues and present them in a highly inflammatory manner in order to create a situation where one could be either for and against the "national" bloc, which was intended to lead to the electoral decline of all centrist parties in Germany.
-Leopold noted that Hugenberg "debated political issues in terms of a simplistic, philosophic disjunction-a man was either for the nation or he was against it".
+As part of his strategy of polarization, Hugenberg intended to seize upon wedge issues and present them in a highly inflammatory manner in order to create a situation where one could be either for or against the "national" bloc, which was intended to lead to the electoral decline of all centrist parties in Germany.
+Leopold noted that Hugenberg "debated political issues in terms of a simplistic, philosophic disjunction – a man was either for the nation or he was against it".
 Hugenberg wrote in 1929 in a memo outlining his planned politics of polarization that "fate is only for the weak and the sick.
-The strong, healthy man molds his fate and that of his nation with his own will".
+The strong, healthy man molds his fate and that of his nation with his own will."
 Hugenberg believed that the same skills that made a successful media magnate would bring down the Weimar Republic as he deliberately pursued his strategy of Sammlung (rallying together) as he called his polarizing strategy.
-As a part of this polarization, he planned to turn the DVNP from a party working within the Reichstag to advance its goals-which was what the DVNP had more or less become under Westarp-into a movement that would work for the destruction of "the System".
+As a part of this polarization, he planned to turn the DNVP from a party working within the Reichstag to advance its goals – which was what the DNVP had more or less become under Westarp – into a movement that would work for the destruction of "the System".
 Hugenberg had initially intended as his wedge issue the subject of constitutional reform, but he dropped it in the spring of 1929 as "too abstract" for most people in favor of opposing the Young Plan for reparations.